-Please send your completed claim form and supporting documents to Marsh and the HSU:
+Please send your completed claim form and supporting documents to CSN and the HSU:

 Your claim will be assessed within 10 business days of receiving all required information.
 You will be contacted if further information is required to assess your claim.

 You must also follow the advice of or undertake the recommended treatment by a Doctor for your Disability, which includes seeking specialist treatment or undergoing rehabilitation and failure to do so, may result in the suspension or cessation of your benefits.